eea76/sqs_dynamodb/readme.md

 ##### Receive messages from the queue
 - call the `dequeue_message` function, which returns all the messages in the queue (up to 10)
+- What happens if there are more than 10 messages in the queue?
+- Good question.
+I do not know.

 ##### Write the message to DynamoDB
 - call the `write_to_dynamo` function